Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-flags/readme.md

 # @financial-times/anvil-ui-ft-flags

-This module provides methods for integrating flags data into your server-sude rendered pages and safely retrieving it again in the browser.
+This package provides methods for integrating flags data into your server-side rendered pages and safely retrieving it again in the browser.

 ## Getting started

-This module is compatible with Node 8+ and is distributed on npm.
+This package is compatible with Node 8+ and is distributed on npm.

 ```sh
 npm install --save @financial-times/anvil-ui-ft-flags
 ```

-After installing the module you can use it to embed flags data into your pages on the server-side.
+After installing the package you can use it to embed flags data into your pages on the server-side.
 This data can then be retrieved and used in your client-side code using the included flags client.

-### Server-side
+### Server-side integration

 If you are using React to render your app you should use the `Flags` component: